 In 2012, Seattle Reign FC, a founding member of the National Women's Soccer League, was founded.

-In the 2012 U.S. general election, Seattleites voted to approve Referendum 74 to legalize gay marriage in Washington state.
-In the same election, an overwhelming majority of Seattleites also voted to approve the legalization of the recreational use of cannabis in the state.
+In the 2012 U.S. general election, Seattleites voted to approve Referendum 74, legalizing gay marriage in Washington state, and also voted to approve the legalization of recreational cannabis use.

 From 2013 to 2018 there was a slow increase in crimes in Seattle.